officelifehq/docs/docs/documentation/installation.md

 ## Configuration

 All configuration are set through the `.env` file or within environment variables.
 The `.env.example` file contains a list of common configuration you might want to use.
-These are the principal ones:
+These are the main ones:

 ### Global config

 - `APP_ENV`: set to `production` for a production installation
 - `APP_KEY`: this is provisionned by the `php artisan key:generate` command, or you can manually generate it using this command: `echo -n 'base64:'; openssl rand -base64 32`
-- `APP_DEBUG`: this should be set to `false` for a production installation
+- `APP_DEBUG`: this should be set to `false` for a production installation.
+If set to `true`, this will display all debug traces when an error occurs, so you should never, ever set it to `true` for production use.
 - `APP_URL`: url of the application, used to format the email dispatch

 ### Database config